0BAB1/HOLY_CORE_COURSE/0_single_cycle_edition/single_cycle_edition.md

 After making this course on my side, I looked into implementing this core on fpga.
 The thing is that if I wanted to do so, the core needed to be... well... a bit more profesionnal !

-This is beacause using external memory etc raises the need to building interfaces, which is easier to do using system verilog fancy notations.
+This is beacause using external momery etc raises the need to building interfaces, which is easier to do using system verilog fancy notations.

 So the first task is to switch to actual systemverilog !
 Until now I used **icarus verilog** as a simulator, meaning I have to switch to **verilator** to have full system verilog support. (*On your side, the setup file told you to use **verilator** so you shouldn't have to switch.*)